MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 -
 The playbook implements the following tasks:

-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Configure Elk VM with Docker

-Install docker.io
+- Install docker.io
-Install pip3
+- Install pip3
-Install Docker python module
+- Install Docker python module
-Increase virtual memory
+- Increase virtual memory
-Download and launch a docker
+- Download and launch a docker ELK container
+- Enable service docker on boot

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.
 ![TODO: Update the path with the name of your screenshot of docker ps output](Images/docker_ps_output.png)